cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Troubleshooting_Network_Interfaces/Monitoring_Interfaces_and_Transceivers_Using_ethtool.md

 author: Unknown
 weight: 479
 pageID: 8362604
+aliases:
+ - /old/Monitoring_Interfaces_and_Transceivers_Using_ethtool.html
 ---
 # Monitoring Interfaces and Transceivers Using ethtool

-<span id="src-8362604_indexterm-D714EEAD72DCB578915937A5AB405ECE">The
-</span>`ethtool`<span id="src-8362604_indexterm-372F782D8D6987D4C51D70DDCD456156">
-</span>command enables you to query or control the network driver and
+The `ethtool` command enables you to query or control the network driver and hardware settings.
-hardware settings.
 It takes the device name (like swp1) as an argument.
 When the device name is the only argument to `ethtool`, it prints the current settings of the network device.
 See `man ethtool(8)` for details.
 Not all options are currently supported on switch port interfaces.

 ## Monitor Interface Status Using ethtool